mtthwmths/kubernetes-notes/notes.md

             - who did what when and why
         kube-apiserver
 - Pod:
+    - remember the kubectl replace --force command will delete an older pod and create the one you are specifying in your new yaml file.
     - kubernetes abstraction that represents a group of one or more application containers
     - also represents shared resources
         * shared storage, such as Volumes